sagelga/sagelga/docs/contact/README.md

 ---

 # Contact
-For business inquiries, you may feel free to contact me at [hello@sagelga.com](mailto:hello@sagelga.com).
-Please specified your inquiries; else I might refuse to reply due to past attempts of spamming and phishing.
+For business inquiries, feel free to contact me via email: [hello@sagelga.com](mailto:hello@sagelga.com).

+For support on any of my work, read more below.

+## Pull Request Support
+If you like to support any of my projects via a Pull Request contribution, feel free to fork a repository and allow your creativity flows.
+Your design strengthens the importance of Open Source and welcomes any developers to use any of my work.

-## Support
+## Documentation Support
-If you liked to support me with code contributions in any of my Project, don't wait and start a Pull Request!
-This makes sure all of your work is creditted properly and great transparency for quality evaluation.
+If you have any questions on behalf of the documentation on [docs.sagelga.com](https://docs.sagelga.com/), please [create an issue here](https://github.com/sagelga/documentation/issues).
+Requires GitHub Account to submit an Issue.